 I’ve had six human subjects: four kids, my husband, and myself.

 One thing I’ve spent my last decade doing, unintentionally, is studying learning.

-As an off-grid British Columbian homeschooler, with no one overseeing grades, transcripts, content, or curriculum, I’ve spent a lot of time thinking what the right things are for my children to learn.
+As a registered homeschooler in British Columbia, with no one overseeing grades, transcripts, content, or curriculum, I’ve spent a lot of time thinking what the right things are for my children to learn.

 I don’t assume there is one right way to educate a child.
 I don’t assume there is one right complement of activities or curriculum that is ideal.
 I know there will be gaps, as there were gaps in my conventional education.
 (Also, there are always gaps, unless you’re God or Google.)

 Who is the child?

 This is an unending exploration: asking the question, “Who is the child”?

 Because when I finally have them ‘pegged’…”She is an ENFJ auditory learner, who prefers to do things with her cat in the room and a latte in her mug, but she hates history; instead, she enjoys reading out loud and acting out her reading”…